Navarre: Language shift

 José Moret, chronicler of the kingdom, called Navarre and its bordering provinces "the lands of Basque", claiming also that Tubal founded the Kingdom of Navarre.
 However, Basque underwent a gradual erosion, accelerated following the conquest of the kingdom in the early 16th century due to the homogenizing push of the new Castilian authorities and the neglect of its own elites, among other reasons.
-By 1778, 121,000 inhabitants out of 227,000 were Basque speakers, 53% of its population, still the largest amount (not percentage wise) of Basque speakers across all Basque territories.
+By 1778, 121,000 inhabitants out of 227,000 were Basque speakers, 53% of its population, still the largest amount of Basque speakers across all Basque territories.
 However, the number of speakers dropped sharply in the 19th century.
 In 1936, Basque speakers accounted for a 17% of the total Navarrese population.

 Other languages have been spoken, but have disappeared, such as Navarro-Aragonese, a Romance language that was spoken in the Middle Ages around the central part of the Ebro basin.
-Starting in the late 11th century, the influx of pilgrims and colonizers from Toulouse and surrounding areas (Francs) who settled in separate boroughs along the Way of Saint James rendered Occitan the status language of the kingdom up to early-14th century.
+Starting in the late 11th century, the influx of pilgrims and colonizers from Toulouse and surrounding areas (Francs) who settled in separate boroughs along the Way of Saint James rendered Occitan the status language of the kingdom up to early 14th century.
 Navarro-Aragonese became the written language in court and royal administration by 1329, when it reached official status.
 However, from the 15th century onwards the language grew closer to Castilian (Spanish) and eventually merged with it.
 Other languages which at some point held a status or were spoken in certain communities and periods are Erromintxela, French, Hebrew, and Arabic.